-Ovaries are important organs essential for carrying out a multitude of functions related to womanhood.
+Ovaries are important organs that are essential for carrying out a multitude of functions that are related to womanhood.
 Ovaries play an important role in menstruation cyclical changes with each menstrual period, pregnancy, and several important hormonal functions in woman.
 Being a reproductive and endocrine (hormone-related) organ, it is subject to influence from various organ systems such as the brain, the uterus and insulin system.
-It can therefore be affected in various circumstances
+It can therefore be affected in various circumstances.

-Endometriosis refers to the growth of the lining of the uterus (endometrium) outside the uterine cavity.
+Endometriosis refers to the growth which is lining the uterus (endometrium) outside the uterine cavity.
 The endometrium can sometimes grow within the ovary.
 In such cases, these bleed with each menstrual cycle and form a cyst filled with blood.
 These are referred to as 'chocolate cysts' due to their appearance.
 Endometriosis can affect the function of the ovary and cause infertility.
 In such cases, ovarian surgery to decompress and eliminate areas of endometriosis may be required for reproductive function to normalize.

 Polycystic ovarian disease (PCOD) results in the formation of multiple fluid filled cavities called cysts with the ovaries.
-PCOD impedes the functioning of the ovary and is a leading cause of infertility.
+Polycystic ovarian disease (PCOD) impedes the functioning of the ovary and is a leading cause of infertility.
 Medical management with hormonal medicines is the first line of management.
-Ovarian drilling may however be required in cases with resistant PCOD.
+Ovarian drilling may however be required in cases with resistant Polycystic ovarian disease (PCOD).

 As ovary is a reproductive organ with a high turnover of cells, it is liable to the formation of cysts and cancers.
 Simple cysts of the ovary may be followed carefully in a majority of cases with no further intervention required.
 If they are symptomatic or there is a suspicion for malignancy, surgery may be required.
 Ovarian cystectomy refers to the removal of the cyst alone.
 Oophorectomy refers to the removal of the entire ovary.
 The particular option chosen for you will depend on the individual condition of the mass.